yeokm1/craft-support-email-intent/README.md

-Craft--Support--Email-Intents
+Craft (Support) Email Intents
 =============================

-An Android library project that enables developers to create email intents easily.
+An Android library that enables developers to create email intents easily.
 Also includes feature to retrieve phone's details for debugging purposes.

 <b>Why?</b><br>
 I needed a nice abstraction for an Android app developer like myself to create and launch email intents from their app.
 Seeing as how no such abstraction exists, I decided to write one and open source this solution.
 This library also supports retrieving the phone's hardware/software details and include them in the email.